itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     :scale: 100%
     :align: center

 This template is stored in an **ui** file with the filename **item.ui**.
 It consists of a horizontal layout with a label (`objectName`: *label*), a checkbox, a spinbox, a spacer element and on the right side a status LED widget.
-The checkbox is checked per default an automatic signal-slot connection between the *triggered(bool)* signal of the checkbox and the *setEnabled(bool)* slot of the spinbox was added in the **Qt Designer**.
+The checkbox is checked per default.
+An automatic signal-slot connection between the *triggered(bool)* signal of the checkbox and the *setEnabled(bool)* slot of the spinbox was added in the **Qt Designer** (see also :ref:`qtdesigner-internalsignalslots`).
 The objective is, that the spinbox is enabled only if the checkbox is clicked.
 The *margin* properties of the *horizontalLayout* are set to *3* in order to make the layout a little bit more tight.

 Now, we create another ui file **mainForm.ui** (based on a main window) with a label and an **empty** vertical layout (`objectName`: *vlayout*).
 This empty layout should later be filled with a certain number of **item.ui**